AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/work_with_textures/texture_manager.md

 </dd>

  <dt>Discard The Largest/Smallest x Mip Steps</dt>
  <dd>Enter a value in one of these two fields to drop mip steps from the compiled texture.
 This lowers the texture resolution (if you drop any of the largest mip steps).
-This saves disk space and video memory when running the game on the chosen platforms.
+This saves disk space and video memory when running your project on the chosen platforms.

  >**Note:** If skipping the largest mip steps on any compressed textures, the textures need to be be data-compiled again to fix the colors being in wrong space in the mip levels.